 Vacancies and Studentships

-This full-time post is open ended (subject to renewal of external funding from the Medical Research Council on 1st April 2020), with an initial probationary period, to start 12th March 2018 or as soon as possible thereafter.
-This post is a University Grade 07S position with a starting salary of between £31,604 and £38,833 per annum.
+This is a full-time fixed-term post of 18 months in the first instance, with an initial probationary period, to start as soon as possible.
+This post is a University Grade 7 (07S) position with a starting salary of between £31,604 and £34,520 per annum (commensurate with experience).
 Owing to the nature of this position, any offer of employment with the University will be subject to a satisfactory security screening.

-Informal enquiries can be addressed to Dr David Dupret.
+Informal enquiries can be addressed to Professor Magill.

-The closing date for applications for this post is 12 midday UK time on Wednesday 6th December 2017.
+The closing date for applications for this post is 12 midday UK time on Wednesday 26thSeptember 2018.

 "Committed to equality and valuing diversity"

-This is a full-time, fixed-term post of 36 months in the first instance.
-This post is a University Grade 7 (07S) position with a starting salary of between £31,076 and £38,183 per annum (commensurate with experience).
+This is a full-time fixed-term post for 36 months in the first instance, externally funded by the Medical Research Council, to start as soon as possible.
+This post is a University Grade 7 (07S) position with a starting salary of between £32,236 and £39,609 per annum (commensurate with experience).

 “Committed to equality and valuing diversity”